WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

 #   ⚠️ Read the descriptions and instructions below carefully before executing the program.

-1)  Generation of random game sets or events
-2)  Data structures for storing game status
-3)  Dynamic memory management
-4)  File input/output (e.g., for loading/saving game status)
-5)  Program codes in multiple files

 Group members:
 Senthil Kumar Sapnesh   (3035790850)
 Wu Kunhuan              (3035771634)

 Description of Game:
 A 3 in 1 game.
+User will input the number corresponding to the game to play it (The Main Menu).
+After entering games, user can press different buttons to start, read rules or others.
+They can also load game.
+Main Menu:
+Includes navigation to different games

  List of sub-games below:
 1) Blackjack
 2) Crazy Eights
 3) 24 Calculation